yongxuDM/yongxuDM.github.io/_talks/CORFU23.md

 collection: talks
 type: ""
 permalink: /talks/CORFU23
-venue: "Corfu Summer Institute 2023 "Workshop on Theoretical Particle Cosmology in the Early and Late Universe (CORFU2023)"
+venue: "Workshop on Theoretical Particle Cosmology in the Early and Late Universe (CORFU2023)"
 date:  2 May 2023
 location: "Corfu, Greece"
 ---